 The extension of the treatment period will not impact the primary outcome data read out for OraGrowtH210, which will be based on the annualized data from the first six months of treatment.
-We continue to review the timing of the start of the long-term extension study in context of the OraGrowtH210 Trial extension and gather the requested efficacy data to be reviewed by the FDA prior to initiation.
+We continue to review the timing of the start of the long-term extension study in context of the OraGrowtH210 Trial extension and will initiate the extension study when appropriate.
 We do not anticipate these protocol changes, on a stand-alone basis, will extend the time to the initiation of our Phase 3 clinical trial.

-During the first quarter of 2022, we initiated our OraGrowtH213 Trial (the "OraGrowtH213 Trial," and together with the OraGrowtH210 Trial, the OraGrowtH211 Trial (defined below), and the OraGrowtH212 Trial, the "OraGrowtH Trials"), an open-label, multi-center, Phase 2 study evaluating the growth effects and safety of LUM-201 following 12 months of daily rhGH in up to 20 idiopathic PGHD subjects who have completed the OraGrowtH210 Trial.
+During the first quarter of 2022, we initiated our OraGrowtH213 Trial (the "OraGrowtH213 Trial," and together with the OraGrowtH210 Trial, the OraGrowtH211 Trial, and the OraGrowtH212 Trial, the "OraGrowtH Trials"), an open-label, multi-center, Phase 2 study evaluating the growth effects and safety of LUM-201 following 12 months of daily rhGH in up to 20 idiopathic PGHD subjects who have completed the OraGrowtH210 Trial.
 Subjects will be administered LUM-201 at a dose level of 3.2 mg/kg/day for up to 12 months.

 In April 2022, we announced achievement of the 50% randomization milestone for our OraGrowtH210 Trial.
 Interim data from both the OraGrowtH210 and OraGrowtH212 Trials are anticipated by the end of 2022.
 Data from the interim analysis for OraGrowtH210 will evaluate the safety and annualized height velocity at three dose levels of LUM-201 against a standard dose of rhGH in a total of 40 subjects at six months on therapy.
 We believe this data set may be adequate to provide an initial indication of LUM-201's impact on height velocity compared to growth hormone on the PEM positive population selected for in the trial.
 Our OraGrowtH212 interim analysis will evaluate safety and height velocity data in 10 or more subjects at six months on therapy at either 1.6 or 3.2 mg/kg/day.
+Baseline characteristics will determine whether we combine the AHV data from both trial datasets at the interim and final analyses.